kishorsskumar/weddingSAAs/replit.md

 Preferred communication style: Simple, everyday language.

+**Company Branding:**
+- Company name is "Oakstreet Events" (one word, not "Oak Street Events")
+- All documents, reports, and UI elements should use "Oakstreet Events"

 **Important Development Rules:**
 - When creating new pages, ALWAYS add them to:
   1. `client/src/components/layout.tsx` - ALL_PAGES array and ICONS object for sidebar navigation